Greg Biffle in final prep for first NASCAR race since 2016

 But the track has changed since Biffle’s last race there.
 It was repaved in 2017 and the banking in Turn 1 and 2 was reduced by four degrees and the width of the racing surface was expanded from 60 to 80 feet.

-Also, the track applied a traction agent in those turns to help improve competition.
+Also, the track applied a traction agent in those turns to help improve competition (but it will not this weekend).
 The traction agent threw Biffle off in his first time out on the track.

 A trophy in his first race in three years isn’t the only motivation Biffle has for Friday night.
 The race is the first of three in a row NASCAR is calling the “Triple Truck Challenge.”